Day 5 Perth - Alice Springs

 Today is free to explore Australia’s sunniest capital.
 Maybe follow a nature trail, take an Indigenous Heritage Tour in Kings Park, find adventure on the river or visit the Art Gallery WA to see one of the world’s finest collections of indigenous art.
 Alternatively choose an optional excursion to Rottnest Island; known as Wadjemup to the Aboriginal people who have inhabited this island for more than 6,500 years, it is of great spiritual significance.
 This car-free island has stunning beaches, incredible pink salt lakes and an abundance of wildlife including the adorably cheerful quokkas.
 Wadjemup Lighthouse, still in operation today, offers fantastic views over Rottnest and the sapphire ocean.
 Kings Park is a wonderful spot to end your day, strolling through 400 hectares of beautiful gardens and protected bushland, before watching the sunset over the city.

-After a leisurely breakfast, we transfer to the airport for our flight to Darwin, capital of the Northern Territory.
+Early this morning we travel the short distance back to Uluru to watch this phenomenal rock change as the sun rises.
+We return to the airport for a flight via Alice Springs to Darwin, capital of the Northern Territory.
 On arrival we transfer to the Novotel Darwin CBD (4T), ideally located just steps away from the ocean and within easy walking distance of the city’s highlights.

 We spend a full day touring Kakadu National Park, Australia’s largest national park and home to Aboriginal people for over 50,000 years.
 Look out for native wildlife and huge termite mounds along the roadside as we traverse stunning scenery and landscapes.
 Our overnight stay is at the unique Mercure Kakadu Crocodile Hotel (3T).